-EB-5 Visa Bulletin Warns Backlog May Be Months Away
+Full Webinar: EB-5 Visa Bulletin Backlog Warning

-In a rare addition to the Visa Bulletin, the U.S. Department of State and USCIS issued warning: EB-5 visa backlogs in the set-aside categories are expected this year.
+In a rare addition to the Visa Bulletin, the U.S. Department of State and USCIS issued a warning: EB-5 visa backlogs in the set-aside categories are expected this year.

 January 2025 Visa Bulletin Foreshadows Upcoming EB-5 Backlogs